sirbrian831/changelog/README.md

 We plan on adding more context and material around our technical workflows over time but we hope you have learned a thing (or two) and find this type of thing not only interesting but perhaps even useful for your own projects (and those projects don't have to necessarily technical in nature)!

+Without further ado... here's what our Sprints have looked like historically and the larger tasks that we attempted to work through!

 ***